microsoft/Tools-for-Health-Data-Anonymization/README.md

 3. If you want the anonymized output to be conformant to the FHIR specification, do use encrypt method on those fields that accept a Base64 encoded value.
 Besides, avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

 ## Current limitations
-1. We only support FHIR data in R4, JSON format.
-Support for XML and STU 3 is planned.
+1. We support FHIR data in R4 and Stu3, JSON format.
+Support for XML is planned.
 2. De-identification of fields within Extensions is not supported.

 ## FAQ